 Rice completed a three-game sweep of FIU with an 8-1 win on Sunday

-Clay Van Hook is in his second year with the Owls' staff, only with a new title and responsibilities.
+Clay Van Hook is in his third year with the Owls' coaching staff.

 Van Hook served as Rice's volunteer assistant coach during his first year with the program in 2012.
-He was promoted by Wayne Graham to a full-time position prior to the start of the 2013 season and now adds recruiting and coaching at third base on game days to his growing list of duties.
+He was promoted by Wayne Graham to a full-time position prior to the start of the 2013 season and has since added recruiting and coaching at third base on game days to his growing list of duties.

-While at McNeese State for three years, Van Hook worked with infielders, helped with the team's hitting, and served as the Cowboys' third base coach.
+Prior to Rice Van Hook worked at McNeese State for three years.
+He trained the infielders, helped with the team's hitting, and served as the Cowboys' third base coach.
 He had a role in recruiting and helped MSU post its first winning record in four years in his very first season in 2010.

 A native of Brenham, Tex., Clay played one season at Navarro College before becoming a three-year letterman at the University of Texas (2005-07).
 He earned second team all-Big 12 and was selected by the Seattle Mariners in the major league draft.
 Van Hook earned his degree at Texas in 2008 while serving one season as a student-coach with the Longhorns.

 Van Hook and his wife, Selina, live in Pearland, Tex.
-The couple welcomed their new baby, Avery Michel, born on December 30, 2012.
+The couple have a daughter, Avery Michel, born on December 30, 2012.